DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 - The **Review submission flow**, where the submit button is temporarily disabled, and a progress spinner may appear.

 These indicators prevent user confusion and reinforce the perception of a responsive system.

-> *Placeholder: Screenshot of loading state in HomeScreen or during signup chip fetch.*

 #### Error Messaging and Fallback States